sarahi-capi/skinglow-app/README.md

-# SkinGlow: Skincare Routine Manager 🧴🫧
+# SkinGlow: Skincare Routine Guide 🧴🫧

-A Java application built to model personalized skincare routines, heavily utilizing advanced Object-Oriented Programming (OOP) paradigms and JavaFX for the user interface.
+A Java application built to help user model personalized skincare routines, heavily utilizing advanced Object-Oriented Programming (OOP) paradigms and JavaFX for the user interface.

 <p align="center">
   <video src="https://github.com/user-attachments/assets/1380b7da-dfec-4e62-9f7a-ab2da53c867f" width="100%" controls></video>
 </p>

 ## The Concept ✨
-**SkinGlow** is a catalog and routine-building application that helps users understand when and how to apply different skincare products (Cleansers, Serums, Moisturizers, etc.) based on their specific skin type.
+**SkinGlow** is a catalog and routine-helper application that aids users understand when and how to apply different skincare products (Cleansers, Serums, Moisturizers, etc.) based on their specific skin type and/or prefered ingredients.
 The core focus of this project was to implement a robust, scalable backend architecture utilizing strict OOP principles.

 ## Software Architecture & OOP Concepts 🛠️
 This project demonstrates a deep understanding of Java backend structuring: